As you can see from this german article, whether or not a customer does business with you can hinge on the quality of your online reviews.

 BrightLocal’s Local Consumer Review Survey 2018, authored by content and research manager Rosie Murphy, shows just how important reviews are.
 The report notes that 86 percent of consumers read local business reviews, and that on average those consumers will read 10 reviews to form an opinion on the business.
 More than half of consumers (57 percent) will only shop at businesses with four or more stars.

-A string of negative online reviews can feel like a sucker punch to your business.
+If you’ve recently hired an SEO company in Dublin and want to build your online presence, a string of negative online reviews can feel like a sucker punch to your business.
 But they needn’t be a knockout blow.
 Here’s how you can successfully handle poor reviews and make negative feedback a positive.

 1. Don’t Ignore Them